 The sector is facing a huge shortage of truck drivers due to which the industry and economy in particular is taking a hit.

-We at Drivers in India tried to understand the issues by meeting fleet operators and truck drivers.
-This enabled us to understand their pain points and areas where we can bring in the solution.
+We at drivers in India tried to understand the issue by meeting fleet operators and truck drivers to understand their pain points and look where we can bring in the solution.